Frequently asked questions on language

 Certified translator is a protected title for those who have taken the certification exam organised by Kammarkollegiet.
-The exam covers the subject fields law, finance and general.
+The exam covers the subject fields law and public service information.

-A certified translator can certify translations, which is needed e.g. for school certificates and agreements.
+A certified translator can certify translations, which is needed e.g. for academic diplomas and agreements.
 This means that you do not need a certified translator for a web page or a report, but it may be necessary for legal documents.
-Contact the language coordinator for more information.
+Contact the language coordinator if you need more information.